charliecalvert/CloudNotes/Assignments/AngularResolve.md

 Save to CSV.
 Import into Angular Resolve, doing the transformation on the client side.

-Put the Json data from the CSV in CouchDb.
+Put the JSON data from the CSV in CouchDb.
 Load data from CouchDb.

 I believe the code (from the GameData01 assignment) looked something like this: